U.S. Route 30 in Wyoming

 U.S. Highway 30 (US 30) is part of the United States Numbered Highway System that runs from Astoria, Oregon, to Atlantic City, New Jersey.
-Within the U.S. state of Wyoming, it runs from Kemmerer to Pine Bluffs by way of Rock Springs, Laramie, and Cheyenne.
+Within the U.S. state of Wyoming, it runs 454 mi from Cokeville to Pine Bluffs by way of Kemmerer, Rock Springs, Laramie, and Cheyenne.
 The route runs mostly along the historic Lincoln Highway.
 It parallels Interstate 80 (I-80) throughout the state, and the two highways intersect and share three concurrencies.

 Route description

 US 30 enters Lincoln County from Bear Lake County, Idaho.
 Shortly after, it intersects Wyoming Highway 89 (WYO 89), which runs northward to the Idaho state line, becoming Idaho State Highway 61, subsequently intersecting with US 89.
 WYO 89 latches onto US 30 coming south.
 The road turns southeast, and the two routes begin a concurrency.

 Cokeville is the first civilized town that the routes enter.
 Here, they meet WYO 232, which continues into the town limits.
 Immediately after that junction, US 30 and WYO 89 leave the town and continue through dry, sandy plains with some farmland scattered on the sides.
 Through here, the road largely parallels Cokeville Meadows National Wildlife Refuge as the two routes continue south.
 Eventually, WYO 89 leaves US 30 just west of Kemmerer as US 30 continues alone to the city itself.

 Shortly before reaching the city limits, US 30 splits off to enter the city center while a bypass route bends south to avoid Kemmerer entirely.
 In the city, US 30 meets US 189.
 The latter route turns southeastward, and the two routes are concurrent through the city on Pine Avenue.
 Briefly after passing Onyx Street, the road becomes Coral Street, then Fossil Drive as US 30 and US 189 turn nearly due south to enter Diamondville.
 The road turns entirely in a due west direction as US 30 and US 189 leave the city later at the intersection of Lincoln Street and Spring Valley Drive, and US 30 and US 189 enter rural areas.
 The section of US 30 west of Kemmerer is planned to be rerouted to parallel the Union Pacific Railroad as part of a project to expand a nearby coal mine.
 The Wyoming Department of Transportation has announced that this project would provide more jobs and economic benefits.

 US 30 rejoins its bypass route splitting off from US 189, which continues further south towards Evanston.
 Continuing east, the road runs through dry farmland without any junctions for a few miles until the town of Opal, where it meets WYO 240, though, unlike Cokeville, it does not enter the town directly.
 After that junction, US 30 once again runs through rocky soil and grassy plains.